CSCfi/hpc-container-wrapper/README.md

 is so that most things which should work without a container works within the container and the installation looks like a normal installation to the end-user

+The tool is also explicitly meant to allow intertwining with the host software environment.

+Current version of the tools is written using bash  + python.
+At some point it could be worthwile to rewrite the whole thing in some language which can be statically compiled for maximum robustness e.g GO/rust/C++ or whatever.

 ### Limitations